OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 ## UI table

 This document details the proposed UI structure of the new steps.
-This is useful when collaborating with the design team to find any unique UX patterns that may need to incorporated into Octopus:
+This is useful when collaborating with the design team to find any unique UX patterns that may need to be incorporated into Octopus:

 ![](assets/uimockup.png)